danieldepaolo/printLogsFromSources/README.md

 There are two parts of the challenge which you'll see when you dive into things.
 You can get started with things by running `npm start`, see `index.js` for more details!

 We typically see candidates spend 1-3 hours on this exercise, but feel free to take as much time working on this as you like.
 You are allowed to use third-party modules.

-## Expectations

-Of course first and foremost we're looking to see if you can solve this challenge!
-That said we're also looking to see how you structure your code and how fast your solution runs.
-Don’t hesitate to reach out if you need more clarity around requirements or expectations just like you would in your current job.

-## Submission

-Once you've completed the challenge, please zip the encompassing folder and submit it [here](https://goo.gl/forms/m9aELJJT02d1silL2).
-Please don't post your solution to this challenge online to make this a fair challenge for other candidates.
-# printLogsFromSources